 WebGL fingerprinting is very similar to Canvas fingerprinting as they both use the browser to render text and images off-screen.
 These images are then used to differentiate users based on their graphics drivers and device hardware.

-Though this fingerprinting technique is often confused with browser fingerprinting, device fingerprinting can sometimes refer to a specific browser fingerprinting technique.
-Specifically, this technique uncovers a list of all the stored media devices and their respective IDs on a user’s laptop or PC.
-This includes all internal media components like video cards, audio cards, and all connected or linked devices like his headphones.
+This technique uncovers a list of all the connected media devices and their respective IDs on a user’s laptop or PC.
+This includes all internal media components like video cards, audio cards, and all connected or linked devices like headphones.

 While other fingerprinting techniques force browsers to render a text or image, this technique checks how their devices play sound.
-After which, it uses the resulting sound waves to store information on how the devices’ audio stack, including its driver specifications, software, and sound hardware, is utilized.
+Minute differences in sound waves generated by a digital oscillator are impacted by the browser vendor and version used, as well as differences in CPU architecture.

 To learn more about audio fingerprinting, read our in-depth tutorial on how audio fingerprinting works using the Web Audio API.